 Day Three: Blenheim Palace

-Take your time to admire the gilded State Rooms filled with priceless collections, wander the formal gardens and find your way through the beautiful Marlborough Maze with an included lunch at the café.
+Take your time to admire the gilded State Rooms filled with priceless collections, wander the formal gardens and find your way through the beautiful Marlborough Maze.

 Minster Lovell Hall: